thewca/wca-regulations/style-guide.md

 - References to the "(WCA) Regulations" and "(WCA) Guidelines" are capitalized.
 For example, Regulation 1a) is a regulation in the Regulations.
 This makes it clear that "Regulations" refers to the body of the WCA Regulations.
 - Also should be capitalized: Competitors Area.
 - The WCA Delegate should be mentioned by their full title.
 - Puzzles names are capitalized.
 Event formats like "One-Handed Solving" are also capitalized.
-A puzzle name + event format should omit the word "Solving" (e.g. Rubik's Cube: One-Handed).
+A puzzle name + event format should omit the word "Solving" (e.g. 3x3x3 One-Handed).
 See Regulation 9b for official puzzles and event formats.

 ### Recommended Word Choices